Center for Accessible Resources (CAR) provides test accommodations in two CAR testing facilities for qualified students.

 - Students are not allowed to use their own personal devices.

-- Students need to utilize provided headphones and keep volume at a level that will not disrupt others.
+- Students need to use provided headphones and keep volume at a level not disruptful to others.

 - No additional time will be added for breaks.